ARAldhafeeri/MeridianDB/docs/consistency.md

 ## Eventual Consistency Design

 **Constraint:** Vectorize operates under an eventually consistent model.
-**Solution:** Queue-based writes maintain consistency and minimize search latency by updating temporal features on access.
+**Solution:** Queue-based writes on retreival ( for temporal data as it depends on access frequency ) maintain consistency and minimize search latency by updating temporal features on access.
 We provide **PMQ**, a free and open-source queue implementation for Cloudflare Workers.

 Note: We do not have access to Cloudflare’s low-level APIs, nor are we affiliated with them.
 However, this solution works well within the limits of Cloudflare’s free plan.